 High Courts and District Courts

-Below the Supreme Court come appellate courts which are called 'High Courts (고등법원)', stationed in six of the country's major cities.
-High Courts typically consist of a panel of three judges.
-Below these are District Courts (지방법원) and its Branch Courts (지방법원 지원), which exist in most of the large cities of South Korea.
-Below these are Municipal Courts (시·군법원), positioned all over the country and limited to small claims and petty offenses.
+Below the District Courts and Branch Courts are Municipal Courts (시·군법원) positioned all over the country.
+They are limited to small claims and petty offenses.
 Municipal courts usually do not have jurisdiction over criminal cases.
 Specialized courts (전문법원) also exist for family, administrative, bankruptcy and patent cases.

 Judges

-Judges in South Korea is protected from external political pressure under article 106(1) of constitution.
-No judge can be removed from office unless the judges is imprisoned as criminal punishment.
-However, It is noteworthy that Judges in South Korea can be refused from renewing its term, and can be transferred to different court against their will.
+Judges in South Korea are protected from external political pressure under Article 106(1) of the Constitution.
+No judge can be removed from office unless imprisoned as criminal punishment.
+However, Judges can be refused from renewing their terms and can also be transferred to different courts against their will.

 Judicial Assistant Officials